 - Make cupcake batter as directed on the box.
-Fill each muffin cup half full with 3 tablespoons batter.
+Fill each muffin cup half full with 3 tablespoons of the batter.

-- Bake 19-23 minutes or until toothpick inserted in the center comes out clean.
+- Bake 19-23 minutes or until a toothpick inserted in the center comes out clean.
 Cool cupcakes in pans 10 minutes.
-Then transfer cupcakes to a cooling rack to cool for 30 minutes.
+Then transfer the cupcakes to a cooling rack to cool for 30 minutes.

 - Taking a small round cookie or canape cutter, core out the center of the cupcake.
 Remove the core from the cutter, and compact it a bit.
 This will serve as the lid after you fill the center of the cupcake.